Lumber Liquidators Holdings (LL) Q2 2017 Results - Earnings Call Transcript

 Martin D. Agard - Lumber Liquidators Holdings, Inc.

 Thank you, Dennis, and good morning, everyone.
-Let's take a look at the numbers starting at the top line.
+Let's take a look at the numbers, starting at the top line.

-As Dennis stated for the second quarter, net sales were $263.5 million, an increase of 10.7% over last year with comparable store net sales up 8.8%, continuing our momentum in rebuilding our brand.
-While the comp growth is still heavily influenced by the expansion of our installation business, this quarter expanded on last quarter's positive merchandise comps and benefited for the first time in several years from positive traffic growth as measured by customers invoiced.
+As Dennis stated for the second quarter, net sales were $263.5 million, an increase of 10.7% over last year, with comparable store's net sales up 8.8%, continuing our momentum in rebuilding our brand.
+While the comp growth is still heavily influenced by the expansion of our installation business, this quarter expanded on last quarter's positive merchandise comps and benefited for the first time in several years from positive traffic growth, as measured by customers invoiced.

 Breaking down the comp results a bit, merchandise comps for the quarter were positive 6.1%, and customer traffic growth was plus 5.3%.
 The installation business grew on our comp stores set by 60%, reflecting continued geographic expansion this quarter in the Northeast, along with strong growth in markets where we've been operating the installation program over the past year.